What’s a Brain Tumor?

 A larger tumor in the frontal lobe of the brain usually changes the ability to think.
 Additionally, a small tumor in the Wernicke’s area causes significant loss of function.
 Personality changes usually happen when a tumor damages the lobe of the brain.

-Risk factors for developing a brain tumor include genetics, old age, race, exposure to carcinogenic chemicals, radiation exposure, etc. Several hereditary conditions like Von Hippel–Lindau disease, tuberous sclerosis, multiple endocrine neoplasias, etc. increases the risk of having a brain tumor.
+Risk factors for developing a brain tumor include genetics, old age, race, exposure to carcinogenic chemicals, radiation exposure, etc. Several hereditary conditions such as Von Hippel–Lindau disease, tuberous sclerosis, multiple endocrine neoplasias, etc. increases the risk of having a brain tumor.

 How Do Spinal Specialists Diagnose a Brain Tumor?